skyvers/skyve-dev-guide/_pages/documents.md

 #### Attribute types

-Developers should note that database specific implementations of each type are defined by Hibernate™ mapping settings and not by the Skyve specification.
+Developers should note that database specific implementations of each type are defined by *Hibernate* mapping settings and not by the Skyve specification.

 The following attribute types are available: